 Why do The Swedes celebrate Santa Lucia?

-How the Christian Saint Lucia from Italy made her way up to Sweden to be celebrated each year on December 13th, no one seems to really know but it was probably through Christian missionaries.
-What we do know is that for hundreds of years the Swedes have been celebrating the Italian Saint of Lucia as their own Santa Lucia.
+How Christian Saint Lucia from Italy made her way up to Sweden to be celebrated each year on December 13th, no one seems to know, but it was probably through Christian missionaries.
+We know that for hundreds of years, the Swedes have been celebrating the Italian Saint of Lucia as their own Santa Lucia.

 Santa Lucia is celebrated each year in Sweden on December 13th.
 The significance of December 13th is that for the Julien Calendar, December 13th marks the shortest and darkest day of the year.

 The December 13th celebration of Santa Lucia is the official start of the Swedish Christmas celebrations.
 Santa Lucia and her attendants will dress in white.
 Santa Lucia will wear candles on her head that symbolizes light in the dark, cold winter months.
-Some Swedish Santa Lucia legends says that Santa Lucia and her attendants carried food and drink to hungry people in the province of Värmland, Sweden.
+Some Swedish Santa Lucia legends say that Santa Lucia and her attendants carried food and drink to hungry people in Värmland, Sweden.

 Traditionally Santa Lucia was the oldest daughter of a family, and her attendants were her brothers and sisters.
-On December 13th, Santa Lucia would wear candles on her head while carrying a tray of “S” shaped Saffon buns to her parents for breakfast.
+On December 13th, Santa Lucia would wear candles on her head while carrying a tray of “S” shaped Saffron buns to her parents for breakfast.
 Her attendants would also be dressed in white and carry candles to light the way.
-While walking with the saffron buns and candles, they will sing the Swedish Santa Lucia song.
+They will sing the Swedish Santa Lucia song while walking with the saffron buns and candles.

 Santa Lucia Swedish Symbolic Meanings